patriciabialek/Luksus/Luksus/README.txt

 *figure out how to update the 2023 to be auto.

 2023-10-10 1147:
-having a hard time removing the default header.
+Having a hard time removing the default header.

+2023-10-10 1244:
+Completed header, footer, content.
+*still need to add auto date to footer.
+Run project - no issues.